kzssc/ac-cv/index.md

 __“Meaningful Work as Public Goods”__

-Two papers on sufficientarianism: 1) a critical reply, and 2) on Lottery
+Two papers on Sufficientarianism: 1) a critical reply, and 2) on Lottery

 A paper on methodology